 The steel orchards of speaker posts have been clear-cut.
 The clattering, whirring projectors have been scrapped.
 The smells of popcorn and hotdogs have long since been replaced by the smell of automobile exhaust.
-And the sounds of Rock and Doris wooing and the Duke “Pilgrim”ing have yielded to the sound of boom cars thumping.
+And the sounds of Rock and Doris wooing and the Duke “Pilgrim”ing have yielded to the sounds of boom cars thumping and smartphones ringing.

 But a few relics of Fort Worth’s drive-in theaters can still be found.